nunsinee/flowers-info/README.md

 # JS FrameWork Course Assignment 2

-JS FrameWork Course Assignment 2 is made with React, React-Bootstrap and SASS.
-Using Wordpress API

 ![image](./src/assets/images/screenshort_js_framework_2.png)

 ## Description

-To do Login functionality using a Wordpress API with the JWT plugin.
+JS FrameWork Course Assignment 2 is made with React, React-Bootstrap and SASS.
+Using Wordpress API.To do Login functionality using a Wordpress API with the JWT plugin.
 Using react-hook-form and yup for Form validation.
 Website using data from WordPress API.

 There are 2 sections of website.